joepasquariello/minios/README.md

 Simple timer and mailbox functions to add inter-task communication to a cooperative scheduler.
 Tasks can delay for a specified time or wait for data/signals via mailboxes.
 Messages can be sent from tasks or from ISRs.

-The cooperative scheduler must define and expose the following:

-  uint32_t ntasks     (number of active tasks) uint32_t curtask    (id of current task in range 0..ntasks-1) void yield( void )  (function to yield the CPU)
+The cooperative scheduler must define and expose "uint32_t ntasks" (number of active tasks), "uint32_t curtask" (id of current task in range 0..ntasks-1), and "void yield(void)"  (function to yield the CPU).

 Application must call minios_init() and pass a pointer to the "yield" function.